 Body scrubs can mean one of three things: a spa treatment; an at-home treatment; or the actual product you use to do the body scrub.
 Body scrubs as the spa are considered to be a facial for your body, exfoliating your skin and keeping it smooth and hydrated.
 It also stimulates your blood circulation and is one of the most under-appreciated spa treatments, especially if a Vichy shower is involved.
 When else do you get to take a shower lying down?

 At-home body scrubs are not as effective, but they're easy to do yourself.
 You can do them with a body scrub that you buy for anywhere from $5-$40.
 Even better, you can make your own all-natural body scrub with no synthetic ingredients for a fraction of the cost.
 No matter which way you go, body scrubs have these three ingredients:

 - An exfoliant.
 This is the abrasive material like salt, sugar, rice bran, jojoba beads, apricot kernels, coffee grounds, oatmeal etc. that rubs away the dead skin cells on the surface, revealing the softer, younger cells just below.

 - Oil.
 This holds the mixture together.
 More expensive body scrubs usually have more expensive oils like macadamia oil, kukui nut oil and sweet almond oil.

 - Fragrance.
 Ideally, the fragrance comes from high-quality essential oils or from natural ingredients like ginger, honey and spices.
-These will be found in more expensive body scrubs (or the ones you make yourself.
+These are found in more expensive body scrubs and the ones you make yourself.
 Budget body scrubs will have synthetic fragrances and other synthetic ingredients.

 The price of body scrubs is determined by the quality of the ingredients (high-quality and green vs. lower quality and synthetic), the brand identity (high-end or budget) and where it's sold (spa or specialty store vs. drug store.)